Overnight, Refrigerator Focaccia = The Best Focaccia Bread Recipe

 This is nothing novel—many bakers extol the virtues of the cold fermentation process—and it came as no surprise to me either: it was, after all, past-prime Jim Lahey refrigerated dough that showed me how easy focaccia could be: place cold, several-days-old pizza dough in a well-oiled pan, let it rise for several hours or until it doubles, drizzle with more oil, dimple with your fingers, sprinkle with sea salt, then bake until done.

-Employing a refrigerator rise takes time because the cold environment slows everything down initially, and during the second rise, the cold dough takes time to warm to room temperature.
-The overall effort, however, is very hands-off, and the result is worth it.
+Employing a refrigerator rise requires more time because the cold environment slows everything down initially, and during the second rise, the cold dough takes time to warm to room temperature.
+The overall effort, however, is very hands-off, and the result — a light, airy, pillowy dough — is well worth it.

 As important as refrigerating the dough is using a high hydration dough, meaning a dough with a high proportion of water relative to the flour.
 The high proportion of water will create a dough with beautiful air pockets throughout.
 (Incidentally, this is the secret to making excellent pizza dough as well as light, airy sourdough sandwich bread.)

 There are lots of focaccia bread recipes out there, so why make this one?
 This one differs from many of the recipes out there in two ways:

 - The absence of sugar or honey or any sort of sweetener.

 Why isn’t there any sweetener in this recipe?
 Simply stated, a sweetener is just not needed — the yeast, contrary to popular belief, does not need sugar to activate or thrive.
 Sugar will speed things up, but when you’re employing a long, slow rise, speed is not the name of the game.